 Soon, it will also be one of the first big-city bikeshare systems to offer adaptive bikes for people with disabilities.

-Despite the industry’s growing focus on opening up bikeharing access to low-income neighborhoods and other underserved areas, less has been said about the need to reach residents whose disabilities prevent them from renting and riding a standard bike.
+Despite the industry’s growing focus on opening up bikesharing access to low-income neighborhoods and other underserved areas, less has been said about the need to reach residents whose disabilities prevent them from renting and riding a standard bike.

-However that is beginning to change as a handful of new bikeshare systems have launched in the past year – including in College Park, Maryland and Westminster, Colorado – that include options for disabled riders.
+However, that is beginning to change as a handful of new bikeshare systems have launched in the past year – including in College Park, Maryland and Westminster, Colorado – that include options for disabled riders.
 When Portland’s adaptive bicycling pilot debuts in 2017, it will be one of the largest cities to offer adaptive bikeshare bikes, perhaps setting a precedent for other big cities to follow.

 If bikeshare is a form of public transit, after all, it seems to only make sense that cities do what they can to accommodate riders of all types and abilities.
 But some have also questioned whether the challenges of integrating adaptive bikes into a system – including cost, availability and safety – will prevent bikesharing from ever truly offering parity to disabled riders.